-At the time of publication of this Methodology, these thresholds are in discussion in the Power System Security Working Group and Power System Modelling Reference Group.
-A proposed threshold for acceptable oscillations, between 0.1% and 0.5% peak-peak RMS voltage, is being considered.
+At the time of publication of version 2.0 of this Methodology, these thresholds are underin discussion inby the Power System Security Working Group and Power System Modelling Reference Groupconvened by AEMO.
+A proposed planning threshold for acceptable oscillationsof, between 0.1% andup to 0.5% peakpeak RMS voltage, is being considered.